-is a popular 114-suite Grace Bay Beach hotel, with an onsite spa, and Hemmingway’s, a beachfront restaurant.
-The resort features a contemporary and upscale casual atmosphere, and spacious rooms, with choices of studios, and 1 and 2 bedroom suites.
+The Sands is a popular 114-suite Grace Bay Beach hotel, with an onsite spa, and Hemingway’s, a beachfront restaurant.
+The resort features a contemporary and upscale casual atmosphere, and spacious rooms, with a choice of studios, and 1 and 2-bedroom suites.

 Rooms at The Sands are fully equipped with air-conditioning, cable television, in-room safes, and Wi-Fi.
-With the exception of a few junior studios, rooms have clothes washers and dryers.
+Except for a few junior studios, rooms have clothes washers and dryers.
 Junior studios have kitchenettes, and suites feature full kitchens.

 Spa Tropique, a leading spa and beauty center with many locations on Providenciales, also has a location at The Sands, and offers a full menu of treatments, as well as mobile services when requested.

-Hemmingway’s restaurant boasts of an excellent beachfront location.
-This casual dining spot and bar is open for breakfast, lunch, and dinner, with a menu of international favorites and locally-caught seafood.
+Hemingway’s restaurant boasts an excellent beachfront location.
+This casual dining spot and bar is open for breakfast, lunch, and dinner, with a menu of international favorites and locally caught seafood.
 Both indoor and al fresco seating is available.

 The resort concierge can also help with arranging offsite charters, golf, dining reservations, transport, and more.

 As most visit the Turks and Caicos for our spectacular beaches, it’s important to be on a perfect white sand beach.

 The Sands is ideally situated on a great stretch of beach and is bordered by undeveloped parcels, so the beach fronting the resort tends to be less crowded than what is typical at other hotels in the area.